Apr 19 2011

 What time of year is it?
 Peregrines and red-tails live in western Pennsylvania year round so the time of year doesn’t eliminate either bird due to migration.
 However identification is more challenging in June and early July when the juvenile peregrines are flying around town.

 Where is the bird?
 In what habitat?
 Is it in the city on a building?
-(Could be either a peregrine or a red-tail) In the suburbs? (likely a red-tailed hawk) On a bridge? (likely a peregrine) On a light pole over the highway? (likely a red-tail) In a tree? (likely a red-tail) Standing on your picnic table? (likely a red-tail) Standing on the ground? (likely a red-tail) …But if it’s June a juvenile peregrine might be found in some of the “red-tail” places.
+(Could be either a peregrine or a red-tail) In the suburbs? (likely a red-tailed hawk) On a bridge? (either bird) On a light pole over the highway? (likely a red-tail) In a tree? (likely a red-tail) Standing on your picnic table? (likely a red-tail) Standing on the ground? (likely a red-tail) …But if it’s June a juvenile peregrine might be found in some of the “red-tail” places.

 Is the bird in the human zone?
 Is the bird perched close to humans?
 If so, it’s likely to be a red-tailed hawk …but is it June?